 The INLVLx register controls the input voltage threshold for each of the available PORTx input pins.
-A selection between the Schmitt Trigger CMOS and the TTL compatible thresholds is available.
-The input threshold is important in determining the value of a read of the PORTx register and also the level at which an interrupt-on-change occurs, if that feature is enabled.
+A selection between the Schmitt Trigger CMOS or the TTL compatible thresholds is available.
+If that feature is enabled, the input threshold is important in determining the value of a read of the PORTx register and also all other peripherals which are connected to the input.
 Refer to the I/O Ports table in the "Electrical Specifications" chapter for more details on threshold levels.